Top Wine Tasting Panels, Judges

 The annual Old Mutual Trophy Wine Show is a national competition convened by leading wine critic Michael Fridjhon that recognises South Africa’s top local wines and winemakers.
 Judging takes place in May at the Grande Roche hotel in Paarl, with the winners of the silver medals, golds and trophies showcased a month later at public and private tastings around the country.
 For more info click here.

 A competition in search of the best quality wines retailing in South Africa for under R100 a bottle.
-Double gold, gold and silver medals are awarded on the basis of a 100-point value rating system.
+Double gold, gold and silver medals are awarded in September on the basis of a 100-point value rating system.
 Sponsors include Buybetterwine.com and Ultra Liquors.
 For more info click here.

 The South African National Wine Show Association’s major competition culminates with the Veritas Awards in October every year.
 The aim: to recognise wines of exceptional quality, providing connoisseurs with an authoritative guideline.
 Double gold, gold, silver and bronze medals awarded, followed by public tastings around the country to showcase the top performers.
 For more info click here.